 - Workers’ comp: Most states require employers to purchase workers’ comp insurance to protect employees in the event of an injury in the workplace.
 Rates vary, depending on factors like previous claims, length of time in business, industry, and so on.

 - Unemployment taxes (or insurance): You may be liable for both state and federal unemployment insurance.
-This goes towards government funds from which money is distributed when employees aren’t working.
-The federal rate is 6%, but state rates vary.
+This goes toward government funds from which money is distributed when employees aren’t working.
+The federal unemployment rate is 6%, but state rates vary.

-- Family Leave Act premiums: Some states like California and New York require you pay money toward family leave insurance.
-This funds the accounts that pay employees when they take leave for big events like childbirth.
+- Family Leave Act premiums: Some states (like California and New York), require you pay money toward family leave insurance.
+This funds the accounts that pay employees when they take leave for big events (childbirth).
 Premiums can be less than $1 a month per employee.

 To reach the employee’s final paycheck amount, you should start with the gross amount you calculated in step two.
-You’ll also need the total nontax deductions and taxes calculated in steps three and four.
-At this point, you’ll deduct all withholding amounts from gross pay.
+You’ll also need the total non-tax deductions and taxes calculated in steps three and four.
+At this point, you’ll simply deduct all withholding amounts from gross pay.

-Take Jill’s gross pay, for example.
+For example, let’s look at Jill’s gross pay.
 It’s $2,600 for a two-week period.
-Total nontax deductions equal $343, and total tax deductions equal $440.
+Total non-tax deductions equal $343, and total tax deductions equal $440.
 Her net pay amount would be $1,817, so you would process a check or direct deposit in this amount.

-If you follow these steps to calculating payroll, you should be able to avoid lawsuits from employees, IRS penalties from inaccurate and/or untimely tax payments, and all of the backend work that goes into correcting payroll errors—updating paperwork, processing correcting journal entries, and the negative workplace politics.
+If you follow these steps to calculating payroll, you should be able to avoid lawsuits from employees, IRS penalties from inaccurate and/or untimely tax payments, and all of the back-end work that goes into correcting payroll errors.

-Of course, everyone makes mistakes from time to time.
-If you do happen to find that you short-paid or overpaid an employee, you can use an online retroactive pay calculator to compute the amount you need to pay the employee quickly, so the situation is resolved.
-Keep in mind, however, you’ll also need to determine the tax impact, so you can clear the air with the IRS.
-Using payroll software like Gusto makes it easy because all of the calculations—paycheck and taxes—are done for you.
+Even with all the tools needed, everyone makes mistakes from time to time.
+If you do happen to find that you underpaid an employee, you can use a retroactive pay calculator to quickly compute the amount you need to pay the employee so the situation is resolved.

 Calculating payroll becomes more complex as you hire additional employees.
-Keep in mind, however, that the steps are essentially the same.
+Keep in mind, though, the steps are essentially the same.
 The ultimate goal is to pay employees and all applicable tax agencies the correct amount and on time.
-Some employers start out using pen and paper to help but eventually transition to using online tools like payroll calculators and software.
-Whatever you use to help you calculate payroll, be sure to familiarize yourself with IRS tax rules and federal payroll laws so that you avoid penalties.
+While some employers choose to calculate everything manually, others use online tools like payroll calculators and software.
+Whatever you use to help you calculate payroll, be sure to familiarize yourself with IRS tax rules and federal payroll laws so you avoid penalties.

-You can always start calculating payroll by hand and switch to an affordable payroll software like Gusto later.
-Once you finish Gusto’s set up process, you can set some paychecks on autopilot—those that don’t change from week to week.
-It’s still pretty easy to enter work hours for employees who work different schedules each week.
+You can always start out calculating payroll by hand and switch to an affordable payroll software like Gusto later.
+Once you finish Gusto’s setup process, you can easily enter work hours into the system and have all calculations done for you.
+If your team is paid the same amount each period, you can even set your payroll up on autopilot to process automatically.
 If you’re interested in seeing how it works, Gusto offers a free 30-day trial.